scipy-conference/scipy_proceedings/papers/tyler_martin/manuscript.rst

 correlation function, :math:`g_{particle,particle}(r)` and the particle-polymer :math:`\chi_{particle,polymer}` parameter.

-While it would be feasible to study this nanocomposite system *via* simulation methods such as MD or MC, the use of PRISM theory offers some distinct advantages.
+While it would be feasible to study this polymer nanocomposite system *via* simulation methods such as MD or MC, the use of PRISM theory offers some distinct advantages.
 PRISM theory does not suffer from finite-size or equilibration effects, both of which limit simulation methods.
-Furthermore, a simulation of sufficient size to study the large nanoparticles and relatively long polymer chains in this example would be computationally expensive (e.g. requiring many hours to days of CPU time from a supercomputing resource).
-In contrast, the PRISM equation can be solved in seconds, even on modest (e.g., laptop) hardware.
+Furthermore, a simulation of sufficient size to study the large nanoparticles and relatively long polymer chains in this example would require many hours to days of CPU or GPU time from a supercomputing resource.
+In contrast, the PRISM equation can be solved in seconds, even on modest hardware, such as a laptop computer.
 Finally, once the PRISM equation is solved, a variety of properties can quickly be screened without having to process large simulation trajectories.
 While PRISM theory does have limitations around the types of systems and thermodynamic state points to which it can be applied, as described in Section IV.D of :cite:`pyPRISM`, it provides a powerful alternative or complement to traditional simulation approaches.